 Mitigation Method of Compliance Or Mitigation Action Timing of Compliance Oversight Responsibility Development or the Director's designee.
 The use of equipment in locations where it would penetrate critical aeronautical surfaces shall be expressly prohibited by any construction or building permits issued.
 The plan sets shall include a page depicting the critical aeronautical surfaces on-site, a list of all equipment with heights of 55 feet or greater and their respective heights, and informs construction workers that the use of equipment with heights that would penetrate critical aeronautical surfaces is prohibited. b.
 Future development at Housing Opportunity Site 14 shall comply with Policy AP-3 of the Comprehensive Airport Land Use Compatibility Plan for the Environs of San Francisco International Airport (ALUCP).
 Buildings with heights in excess of the applicable critical aeronautical surface as shown in Exhibit IV-17 at Housing Opportunity Site 14 shall be prohibited unless the Federal Aviation Administration determines the proposed building height is not a hazard to air navigation in an aeronautical study prepared pursuant to the filing of Form 7460-1.
-Proof of compliance with Policy AP-3 of the ALUCP shall be provided to the Director of Community and Economic Development or the Director's designee prior to issuance of any construction or building permits. construction equipment.
+Proof of compliance with Policy AP-3 of the ALUCP shall be provided to the Director's designee prior to issuance of any construction or building permits. construction equipment.
 In addition, all plans shall include a page depicting the critical aeronautical surfaces on-site, a list of all equipment with heights of 55 feet or greater and their respective heights, and informs construction workers that the use of equipment with heights that would penetrate critical aeronautical surfaces is prohibited.
 NOISE MM NOI-2.1: Prior to approval, the 2023-2031 Housing Element shall include a policy requiring future development at all Housing Opportunity Sites to implement the following measures during demolition and construction: Adopt a policy in the Housing Element Update that would require future development at all Housing Opportunity Prior to approval of the 2023-2031 Housing Element Update Community and Economic Development Department - Planning Division

-Mitigation Method of Compliance Or Mitigation Action Timing of Compliance Oversight Responsibility Groundborne vibration studies shall be prepared by qual professionals in accordance with industry-accepted meth where heavy construction activities involving significan grading, underground, or foundation work will occur wi of residential or other vibration sensitive uses.
-The industance accepted methodologies include the recommended vibra assessment procedure and thresholds provided by public such as Caltrans or the Federal Highway Administration studies should identify necessary construction vibration reduce both human annoyance and the possibility of cost damage.
-Controls shall include, but not be limited to, the measures: A list of all heavy construction equipment to be this project known to produce high vibration lev vehicles, vibratory compaction, jackhammers, he etc.) shall be submitted to the City by the contract list shall be used to identify equipment and active would potentially generate substantial vibration define the level of effort for reducing vibration below the thresholds.
-Place operating equipment on the construction since possible from vibration-sensitive receptors.
-Use smaller equipment to minimize vibration leverage the limits.
-Avoid using vibratory rollers and tampers near sareas.
-Select demolition methods not involving impact groundborne vibration studies. groundborne vibration studies. groundborne vibration studies. groundborne vibration studies.
+Mitigation Method of Compliance Or Mitigation Action Timing of Compliance Oversight Responsibility Groundborne vibration studies shall be prepared by qualified professionals in accordance with industry-accepted methodology where heavy construction activities involving significant site grading, underground, or foundation work will occur within 25 feet of residential or other vibration sensitive uses.
+The industry-accepted methodologies include the recommended vibration assessment procedure and thresholds provided by public agencies such as Caltrans or the Federal Highway Administration.
+The studies should identify necessary construction vibration controls to reduce both human annoyance and the possibility of cosmetic damage.
+Controls shall include, but not be limited to, the following measures: A list of all heavy construction equipment to be used for this project known to produce high vibration levels (tracked vehicles, vibratory compaction, jackhammers, hoe rams, etc.) shall be submitted to the City by the contractor.
+This list shall be used to identify equipment and activities that would potentially generate substantial vibration and to define the level of effort for reducing vibration levels below the thresholds.
+Place operating equipment on the construction site as far as possible from vibration-sensitive receptors.
+Use smaller equipment to minimize vibration levels below the limits.
+Avoid using vibratory rollers and tampers near sensitive areas.
+Sites prepare groundborne vibration studies.
+Select demolition methods not involving impact tools.